cometsong/rcfiles/README.md

 to your `$HOME` directory.

-One note: there's a file named '`my_aliases`' referring to a file with mysql db connection shortcuts which includes the passwords, hosts, etc. and thus the file won't exist for you as it's not part of this repo of files.
+One note: there's a file named '`my_aliases`' referring to a file with private shortcuts, functions, etc. It's in gitignore, but it IS linked to, so if you don't have it, then just rm the resulting link, or create a while new file of excitement!

-Sooooo... either delete the reference to it, or create your own file in its places or not.
+Smile,

--Jamin-
+    Cometsong